JFrog (FROG)

 Named after the amphibian that continuously evolves from egg to tadpole to adult, JFrog (NASDAQ:FROG) provides a platform that helps organizations securely create, store, manage, and distribute software packages across any system.

-- Annual revenue growth of 23.6% over the past two years was outstanding, reflecting market share gains
+- Impressive 23.3% annual revenue growth over the last two years indicates it’s winning market share

 We expect great things from JFrog.
-The valuation seems reasonable relative to its quality, so this could be a prudent time to invest in some shares.
+The price seems reasonable based on its quality, so this might be a favorable time to invest in some shares.

 Why Is Now The Time To Buy JFrog?